 Hacking our self-identity isn’t a silver bullet.
 Here’s some reasons why:

 We are really good at fooling ourselves…really good.

 Once formed, schemas’ are often maintained in the face of contradictory evidence.
-We distort what we see or feel, our brain can ignore those behaviors that are incongruent with our schemas, and we engage in cognitive discounting – were we see contrary evidence as an exception and not the rule (Padesky).
+We distort what we see or feel, our brain can ignore those behaviors that are incongruent with our schemas, and we engage in cognitive discounting – where we see contrary evidence as an exception and not the rule (Padesky).